 Dry fruits and nuts are considered delicacies, and most of us love snacking on them.
 As we enter the winter season, the demand for dry fruits will increase because it is the best time to enjoy them.
 There is no doubt that these tiny dried fruits are loaded with amazing nutrients that have multiple health benefits.
-While these natural vitamins and minerals found in dry fruits improve our immune system and energise the body, they are incredibly beneficial for our skin as well.
+While these natural vitamins and minerals found in dry fruits improve our immune system and energies the body, they are incredibly beneficial for our skin as well.

 Dry fruits for skin are like a wonderful face cream that does everything from preventing wrinkles and fine lines to brightening the skin.
 It means you can either apply them to your skin directly or have them as a treat.
 Many popular skincare brands use dry fruits in their products to boost the effects.
 So, without waiting any longer, let’s find out the excellent benefits of dry fruits for the skin.
 Different dry fruits with names and their benefits have been listed below:

 Dry figs, also known as Injeer, are packed with beneficial vitamins like Vitamin C, B6, and K. These nutrients aid in regulating sebum production and preventing skin moisture loss.
 According to studies, figs increase moisture content and prevent wrinkles and premature signs of ageing like fine lines on the face and neck.
 Dry figs also promote collagen production, which also reduces wrinkles.
 The vitamin C and antioxidants in figs also help remove dark spots and help even the skin tone resulting in bright and glowing skin.
 You can eat dry figs as a snack or make a face mask by blending them with honey and applying for 15 minutes to lock moisture and get an instant glow.

 2. Dates (Kajoor) for Youthful Skin